Hire and manage employees in Canada

 Exclusive services.
 Employees must only work for the business they are employed by.
 Should they choose to get a second job, it must be performed outside the hours of the first and cannot be the same role.

 You can learn about classifying workers correctly—to help you stay compliant with Canadian labor and employment laws—in our classification guide.

 Before you can continue with the rest of the hiring process, make sure your prospective employee is allowed to work in Canada.
 Foreign nationals who aren’t Canadian citizens, and don’t have permanent residency in Canada, usually need to obtain a work permit to work in Canada.
 However, there are some exceptions for temporary business visitors, students on a study permit, and workers who are performers, artists, reporters—or similar.

 Generally, there are two types of work permits in Canada.

 - Employer-specific work permits.
 These visas allow foreign nationals to work only for one specific employer.
 The permit contains information about the employer, the location of work, and the duration of work.
 Foreign nationals typically apply for this type of work permit after receiving an offer of employment from a company in Canada.

 - Open work permits.
 Open work permits allow foreign nationals to live in Canada and apply for open work positions in the country.
-These types of work permits might be issued to university graduates who are looking for work in Canada, or the spouse of someone who has been issued an employer-specific work permit.
+These types of work permits can be issued by the Temporary Foreign Worker Program or International Mobility Program.
+They might also be issued to university graduates who are looking for work in Canada or the spouse of someone who has been issued an employer-specific work permit.

 For more details on applying for Canadian work visas, check out our guide to work permits in Canada.